Daurient13/Image-Recognition-with-Machine-Learning/README.md

 Basically the structure of an image consists of pixels in the form of array numbers, the image is black and white.
 The pixel range is 0 to 255 or 0 to 1 and usually used is 0 to 1 and scaling by dividing by 255.

 as an example:

 ![image](https://user-images.githubusercontent.com/86812576/168827274-9c7aba3b-fa61-427c-86c8-742a5efcad64.png)

-In the image above we will see the array number behind the image.
+In the image above we will see the array number behind the image:

 ![image](https://user-images.githubusercontent.com/86812576/168827736-fea779d2-5739-4b2f-b018-ee4526238f1b.png)

 If the pixel is 0 it means the pixel is black. if the pixel is worth 255 it means it's white, and if the pixel is worth 125 it means it's gray.
+The closer to the 255 array values ​​in the pixel, the closer to white it is.

 **how can the image be in color**?